Christ Church Grammar School: Leeuwin

 In 2011, Christ Church established a partnership with the Leeuwin Ocean Adventure Foundation whereby every Year 8 student spends a week on board the tall ship as part of the School's outdoor education program.
+This initiative ended in 2020 after safety concerns following a student jumping off the boat while on voyage.

 On the voyage, students learn about sails, lines and nautical terms, health and safety, goal setting and teamwork, interspersed with daily tasks including morning exercises, cleaning duties (known as "Happy Hour") and the Leeuwin Olympics.
 The boys are sorted into four watches and for the rest of the trip they side with the watch (either blue, white, red and green).

 Kooringal

 Each year students from Years 5 to 9 attend Christ Church's outdoor education centre at Kooringal.
 The key components of the outdoor education program at Kooringal are the promotion of community living, care for the environment and the development of resilience.
 Students participate in an expedition, canoeing, kayaking, climbing and abseiling.
 Students learn about the jarrah forest environment and how to identify local flora and fauna.